 Merits of Personal Finance Stress Test

-Conducting a personal finance stress test not only provides confidence to face turbulent storms but also has ample benefits.
+Conducting a stress test on your finances provides confidence to face turbulent storms and has ample benefits.
 For one, you can organize your finances well and anticipate contingent situations.
-It also allows you to obtain insurance cover, plan for emergency funds, have a budget, and diversify your assets in a bid to weather the storm.
+It also allows you to obtain insurance coverage, plan for emergency funds, have a budget, and diversify your assets to minimize risks.

 Getting Back to the Drawing Board